dmaasland/dmaasland.github.io/_posts/2021-04-07-no-clouds-just-sunshine.markdown

 I noticed that the API is pretty similar to the cloud version, but not all features are implemented.
 My endgame would be to make the current Home Assistant Tahoma integration compatible, but I have no clue on how to do that.
 I'm familier with python, just nog with HA integrations.

 Anyway, that's it.
 I'm open to your thoughts and / or suggestions!
+To be continued :).